1910 Los Angeles International Air Meet at Dominguez Field: Participants

 The aviators who took part in the events.
 Glenn Curtiss and Louis Paulhan can be seen towards the right side.

 The 1910 Air Meet drew many famous aviators, most of whom were American.
 Glenn Curtiss, American aviation pioneer and founder of the Curtiss Aeroplane and Motor Company was the most famous.
 Other participants included Roy Knabenshue, Charles Willard, Lincoln Beachey and Charles K. Hamilton, Howard Warfield Gill, and Clifford B. Harmon, many of whom are listed among the Early Birds of Aviation.
 French aviators at the event included Louis Paulhan and Didier Masson.

 The Wright brothers did not take part in the event, but were there with their lawyers in an attempt to prevent Paulhan and Curtiss from flying.
 The Wrights claimed that the ailerons on their aircraft infringed patents.
 Notwithstanding their allegations, Paulhan and Curtis still made flights.

 Paulhan gave William Randolph Hearst his first experience of flight.
-However, William Boeing, who had been enthused by the new invention of the airplane, was unable to get a ride on any aircraft at the air meet:
+William Boeing, who had been enthused by the invention of the airplane, was unable to get a ride on any aircraft at the air meet:

 While attending the first American Air Meet in Los Angeles, Boeing asked nearly every aviator for a ride, but no one said yes except Louis Paulhan.
 For three days Boeing waited, but on the 4th day he discovered Paulhan had already left the meet.
 Possibly, one of the biggest missed opportunities in Paulhan's life was the ride he never gave Boeing.

 As part of the larger Wright brothers' patent cases, the Wrights actually won monetary damages in U.S. courts for Paulhan's public performances that day.